-This factsheet discusses flexible working as a strategic tool organisations can use to improve performance and productivity.
-It outlines the different types of flexible working arrangements available, including part-time and compressed hours, mobile working and career breaks.
+This factsheet outlines different types of flexible working arrangements, including part-time and compressed hours, remote working and job-shares.
 It looks at the potential benefits of flexible working, both direct and indirect.
-Finally, it offers the UK legal perspective and some ideas on how flexible working can be implemented, how common barriers can be overcome, and how HR can support staff opting for more flexible working arrangements.
+It offers the UK legal perspective and some ideas on how flexible working can be implemented, how common barriers can be overcome, and how people professionals can support staff opting for more flexible working arrangements.